Jakob Philipp Hackert, "Harvesting at San Leucio" - 1782

-- In the background you can see Vaccheria and the landscape around San Leucio.
+- In the background of the “Harvesting at San Leucio” you can see Vaccheria and the landscape around San Leucio.

 - On the left we see peasants reaping and picking up the grain, which will be placed under a tree (in the middle).